-Canton Paradise has opened a new outlet at Marina Bay Sands, complete with a swanky interior, lots of natural light (when you dine during the day-time), and lively atmosphere.
+Canton Paradise has opened an outlet at Marina Bay Sands, complete with a swanky interior, lots of natural light (when you dine during the day-time), and lively atmosphere.

 This 6th outlet of Canton Paradise is located at The Shoppes L1-02 Bay Level (closer to the theatre side), directly above the skating rink.